This is one of many remarkable documents from the 20th century that are only now coming

 The book is structured like a movie thriller.
 Seaman opens with the funeral of Madalyn

-by Madalyn, Robin Murray O’Hair.
-Then she flashes back briefly to the trial of Gary Karr,
+adopted by Madalyn, Robin Murray O’Hair.
+Then she flashes back briefly to the trial of

-who was part of the criminal conspiracy, and who fingered David Waters as the ring
+Gary Karr, who was part of the criminal conspiracy, and who fingered David Waters as

 At this point, Seaman begins the biography of Madalyn with histories of her